Traveling Outside the U.S.

 COVID-19 Information

-CDC recommends making sure you are up to date with your COVID-19 vaccines before travel, which includes additional doses for individuals who are immunocompromised and booster doses when eligible.
-Follow all requirements and recommendations at each location during travel, including wearing a well-fitting mask and following recommendations for protecting yourself and others.
-If you are traveling internationally, check the COVID-19 Travel Health Notice for your destination and visit the International Travel webpage for requirements and recommendations.
+CDC recommends making sure you are up to date with COVID-19 vaccines, including boosters, and consider getting tested before travel.
+Follow all requirements and recommendations at each location during travel.
+If you are traveling internationally, check the COVID-19 Travel Health Notice for your destination and visit CDC’s International Travel webpage for requirements and recommendations.

 Before you travel, see your health care provider or travel health specialist to discuss the medical risks you might face and what you should do to prepare for safe and healthy travel.
 Ideally, this conversation should take place at least 4-6 weeks before your scheduled departure.

 Talk to your provider about the places you plan to visit.
-He or she may:
+They may:

 Also, educate yourself about your insurance policies: